 What should I be watching for now that my pet is on medication?

 The most important thing to report to your veterinarian is if your pet has a seizure while on the medication.
 This may indicate that the dose of medication is not high enough, or that the interval between doses needs to be adjusted.
 Your veterinarian may also want to add or change medications.

 Other things to watch for include severe drowsiness, staggering, lethargy, lack of energy, vomiting, or loss of appetite.
 These signs may indicate the level of medication is too high or that complications have developed elsewhere in the body.
 Your veterinarian should be notified promptly.

 Is there anything I should do to prepare my pet for blood testing?

-a) The most important thing to do is follow your veterinarian's instructions closely and give the medication regularly and consistently.
+- The most important thing to do is follow your veterinarian's instructions closely and give your pet the prescribed medication regularly and consistently.
 This will ensure that the value reported on the blood test is reliable.

 - If timed testing is needed, be sure to give the medication at the proper time.
 Also notify the receptionist, so the proper appointment time can be booked for you.